damonlynch/modest-movie-metadata/README.md

 up the IMDB ID using this tool.
 However, in practice, it is typically easier to search for the content on the IMDb website using a web browser, and then simply copy the URL to the clipboard.

+The program does not create or monitor folders on the file system.

 Developed with Python 3.12 and PySide 6.6.
 Tested under Windows 10 and 11.